gianfranco-s/learn-to-code-physics-and-math/README.md

-## 3. Analytic vs Numerical vs Symbolic derivatives
+## 3. Analytical vs Numerical vs Symbolic derivatives
 So you learned that the derivative of x^2 is 2x.
 How is that of any use in Physics?
 Sometimes, when the system under study is sufficiently simple, you'll be able to evaluate the equations of motion.
 When the system is complex, the mathematical principles still hold, only you won't be able to evaluate them.

 However magical, calculations made by software need you to define that *dt* -time differential, which mathematicians so mysteriously allude.